Police misconduct includes Victoria Police personnel:

 - failing to act consistently with Victoria Police policies and procedures

 - behaving disgracefully or improperly (on or off duty)

 What can IBAC take complaints about?

 - unauthorised access, use and disclosure of police information, eg the Law Enforcement Assistance Program (LEAP)

-- drink driving or traffic offences
+- drink driving or traffic offences by police members

 - using, selling or dealing drugs

 - not declaring or managing Declarable Associations, or conflicts of interest

 - misuse of police resources and breaches of information security